This data is open to the public? Really?

 Licenses were valid for several weeks.
 It is possible that some people could have applied for a license in December of one year, but married in January of the next year.
 The license year would match the application, not the ceremony.

 What about the data from all the other parts of New York, outside of New York City?

 New York is very unusual in that the City and the State are two totally separate vital records jurisdictions.
-Reclaim The Records is going to make a new NY FOIL request in 2017 for the New York State marriage index, 1880-2016.
+Reclaim the Records made a new New York FOIL request in September 2017 for the New York State marriage index, 1880-2016.
 That data will also be released to the public, since it too should be in the public domain.
-Make sure you sign up for our free e-mail mailing list to follow our progress on that, and our other requests.
+Make sure you sign up for our free e-mail mailing list to follow our progress on that, and our other records requests.

 I still can't find a person in this database, and I really think that they should be in there.
 What now?

 When in doubt, you should talk to the City Clerk's Office directly.
 Their copy of this database also includes information about the bride's and groom's dates of birth, while this one does not, and perhaps they can do a look-up on those fields for you to help you track down a stubbornly missing record.